gqmaguirejr/Canvas-tools/README.md

 ## cgetall.py

+### Purpose
-Purpose: To get all of the pages from a Canvas course as local files
+ To get all of the pages from a Canvas course as local files

-Input:
+### Input

 ```bash
 ./cgetall.py  canvas_course_page_url|course_id [destination_directory]

 ```

+### Output
-Output: outputs each page as a file with the extenssion ".html" the basename is taken from the title of the page
+outputs each page as a file with the extenssion ".html" the basename is taken from the title of the page

-Example:
+### Example

 ```bash
 cgetall.py https://kth.instructure.com/courses/11/pages/test-3